ghunkins/huggingface_hub/contrib/README.md

 # Contrib test suite

-The contrib folder contains simple end-to-end scripts to test integration of `huggingface_hub` in downstream libraries.
+The contrib folder contains simple end-to-end scripts to test integration of `old_huggingface_hub` in downstream libraries.
 The main goal is to proactively notice breaking changes and deprecation warnings.

 ## Add tests for a new library